prajeeshag/spec2d/README.md

 AMFI model
-This is an atmospheric model based upon icosahedral grid.
+This is an atmospheric model.